nobodyPerfecZ/py-hyperparameterspace/README.md

 ### Additional Features

-Additionally, you can add a random number seed (e. g.: seed=1234) to reproduce the sampling procedure:
+Additionally, you can add a random number seed to reproduce the sampling procedure:
 ```python
 from PyHyperparameterSpace.space import HyperparameterConfigurationSpace
 from PyHyperparameterSpace.hp.continuous import Float, Integer